justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 html`<button click=${event(handleClick)}></button>`
 ```

-This isn't feasible, and if it were isn't a great idea, for several reasons:
+This isn't a very feasible or great idea, for several reasons:

 - Elements cannot have duplicate attribute names, so it wouldn't be possible to
   set an attribute and add an event handler on the same element if the attribute
   and event shared the same name.
+Maybe the parser could be modified so allow
+  this, since the DOM wouldn't be constructed with the attribute present, but
+  that might be a large than necessary change to the parser.
 - It's more verbose.
 Conciseness balanced with clarity are extremely important
   for templates, and a directive approach is more characters and harder to read.